FLOODING

 ‘Statutory inconsistency’ and Marcic

 It is a complete defence to a claim in nuisance caused by flooding from a sewerage system that the claim is designed only to ensure the installation of a replacement system, i.e a system of pipes and drains which is adequate for the amount of flow.
 This principle reached its nadir in the case of Marcic (2003) which concerned the application of the Water Industry Act 1991.
+Mr Marcic complained that in periods of heavy rain, his front garden was regularly flooded by untreated waste water from the combined sewerage system.

 Prior to the House of Lords’ decision in Marcic, a series of cases (for instance Glossop (1878), Smeaton (1954) and Dear (1992)) had each rejected attempts made by claimants to rely on the tort of nuisance as a means of ensuring that a statutory undertaker provide an adequate sewerage supply.
 The courts held that, in reality, the claimants’ attempts amounted to applications for prerogative orders of mandamus to compel the public authorities to comply with their statutory duties.
 They could not take proceedings in respect of the defendants’ failures to act, their true complaints all being of sewage and water flooding caused by the overtaxing of the sewerage system.
 The litigation in each case, as indeed in Marcic, did not concern any positive acts or errors on the part of the defendants.
 The only way to rectify an individual flooding problem was to construct a new system for the benefit of the wider locality which was adequate for the task.